mwt/matthewthom.as/_posts/2021-03-22-war-of-attrition-complete-information.md

 3. *War is costly when losing:* $$ \ell'_i(t) < 0$$.
 4. *Costs are relevant:* $$ \int_0^\infty \frac{-\ell'_i(z)}{f_i(z) - \ell_i(z)} dz = \infty $$.

 Without loss of generality, we will say that $$ \ell_i(0) = 0 $$.
 The second assumption guarantees that ties occur with probability zero in equilibrium.
 So, I will not mention them again.
-The last two points of Assumption 2 (4 and 5) prevent pathological behavior around infinity.
-Without these assumptions, it is possible that the players would never exit.
-In particular, 5 guarantees that the benefit of winning is not so large relative to the cost of the war.
+The last point of Assumption 2 prevents pathological behavior around infinity.
+Without this, it is possible that the players would never exit.
+It can be interpreted as a guarantee that the benefit of winning is not so large relative to the cost of the war.

 ## Pure strategy Equilibria